mlsmithjr/mediascan/README.md

 ## database ##
 ---
 You only need 1 database connection given.
 There are 2 provided here to show alternate examples, but only one is enabled.
 On first run if the database tables are missing they will be created automatically.
+> For a large collection, reporting performance is considerably faster if using an external database like Postgres or MySQL.

 |  Setting        | Description     |
 |--------------|---------------------------------------|